2024 Nativity Displays

 The first nativity scene recorded in history was conceived by St Francis of Assisi in 1223.
 After visiting the Holy Land and birthplace of Jesus, St Francis was concerned that the meaning of Christmas was being forgotten.
 To highlight the importance of the birth of Jesus, St Francis of Assisi obtained permission from the sovereign Pontiff to construct a nativity scene in a cave near Greccio, Italy.
 By the 19th century the nativity scene was gradually replaced with static displays with baby Jesus, Mary and Joseph in a manger surrounded by richly robbed figurines and animals.

-This year to celebrate Christmas, two nativity displays will be exhibited, with over 500 Christmas Nativities from more than 60 countries to be displayed at the Bridge Mall Ballarat and at the Catholic Diocese of Ballarat Archives.
+This year to celebrate Christmas, the nativity display will be exhibited, with over 500 Christmas Nativities from more than 60 countries to be displayed at the Bridge Mall Ballarat.

 – see and smell real frankincense and myrrh;